duganchen/wine_env/README.md

 *bottle* to create the bottle again.
 The only files touched will be the initialization files that wine_env's tools use when entering and exiting the bottle.

+Please regenerate your bottles whenever you upgrade wine_env.